BerkZerker/Experimental-Node-based-Neural-Network/README.md

 ## Current Status

-This project is in the conceptual and research phase.
-No implementation code is available yet.
-Future updates will include prototype architecture designs and experimental results.
+This project is in the conceptual and research phase with initial prototyping underway.
+Future updates will include more comprehensive implementations and experimental results.

 ## Contribution